 For alcohol testing, a breath alcohol technician (BAT) operates an evidential breath-testing device (EBT).
+This test may be completed in cooperation with local law enforcement.
 The testing occurs in a location affording privacy, and the BAT utilizes a federally developed Breath Alcohol Testing form to ensure accuracy as to testing results.